This site uses cookies

 Methodology

 William used regression models to investigate the research questions, including individual models for each housing tenure.
-He also used interaction terms to examine whether the association between public space and well-being depends on neighborhood safety.
+He also used interaction terms to examine whether the association between public space and well-being depends on neighbourhood safety.

 Findings